 Add the leaves in the small jar of a mixer and grinder and grind to make a smooth paste.
 You can add very little water while grinding if needed.

-Whisk the yogurt till smooth using a wire whisk.
+Whisk 1 cup plain yogurt till smooth using a wire whisk.

-Add the bathua puree, salt, black salt, roasted cumin powder and red chili powder and mix well.
+Add the bathua puree, salt to taste, ½ teaspoon black salt, ¼ teaspoon roasted cumin powder, and ¼ teaspoon red chili powder, and mix well.

-Add little milk if you want the raita thinner.
+Add little milk or water if you want the raita thinner.
 Bathua Raita is ready to be served.
 Chill it for a few hours before serving for the best result.

-Now, you can chop or puree the Bathua leaves and use in your preferred recipes.
+Now, you can chop or puree the Bathua leaves and use them in your preferred recipes.

 As Bathua is available only for a limited period, so many of us are not aware about this nutritious greens, which is rich in calcium, iron, fibre, potassium and vitamins A, C and B.